Configuration

 Identity & Storage Routing

-Two read-only endpoints expose information about the org and storage backing the current API key.
-Both are commonly used by managed Reflexio Enterprise users to verify which org and storage their API key resolves to.
+Two read-only endpoints expose information about the organization and storage backing the current API key.
+Hosted Enterprise users commonly use them to verify where a key is routed.

 whoami